DID

 Psychotherapy

 Psychotherapy is an individual counseling session focused on helping clients navigate and overcome various mental health challenges.
-With extensive training and experience in a variety odyssey issues, we specialize in treating depression, anxiety, Adverse Childhood Experiences (ACEs), bipolar disorder, borderline personality disorder, and “Mom Guilt.”
+With extensive training and experience in a variety odyssey issues, we specialize in treating severe anxiety, Adverse Childhood Experiences (ACEs), bipolar disorder, borderline personality disorder, DID.
 Our approach is tailored to support a wide range of disorders and personal struggles, offering compassionate and effective care.

 ACE’s